athoune/Presentations/03_fastcgi/index.md

 PHP can run as a CGI, or, far better as FastCGI.

-CGI launch an application for each requests.
+CGI launches an application for each requests.

-FastCGI is a server, run permanently with its owner, behind a TCP connection.
+FastCGI is a server, runs permanently with its owner, behind a TCP connection.

 !SLIDE